uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 #### 2) Using a data frame of input combinations

-While the above approach work perfectly well, I find that I don't actually use it all that much in practice.
+While the above approaches work perfectly well, I find that I don't actually use either all that much in practice.
 Rather, I prefer to "cheat" by feeding multi-input functions a *single* data frame that specifies the necessary combination of variables by row.
-I'll demonstrate how this works in a second, but first let me explain why: It basically boils down to the fact that I feel like this gives me more control over my functions and inputs.
+I'll demonstrate how this works in a second, but first let me explain why: It basically boils down to the fact that I feel this gives me more control over my functions and inputs.

 - I don't have to worry about accidently feeding separate inputs of different lengths.
 Try running the above functions with an `x` vector input of `1:10`, for example.
 (Leave everything else unchanged.) `pmap()` will at least fail to iterate and give you a helpful message, but `mapply` will actually complete with totally misaligned columns.
 Putting everything in a (rectangular) data frame forces you to ensure the equal length of inputs *a priori*.
 - Relatedly, I often need to run a function over all possible combinations of different inputs.
 A really convenient way to do this is with the `base::expand.grid()` function, which automatically generates a data frame of all combinations.
 So it's convenient for me to use this data frame as an input directly in my function.^[We encountered some related tidyverse functions (`tidyr::expand()` and `tidyr::complete()`) in an earlier lecture, as well as your second assignment.
 Of course, you could could also extract the columns of the data frame as separate vectors and then feed these into `pmap()`/`mapply()` if you prefer.]